-- Meter socket furnished and installed by the Member in a plumb position at a location to be designated by Hancock-Wood at 5'-0" above final grade to center of meter. - Center bottom and back of meter base knock-outs shall not be used. - (3) Slip joint with a minimum of 6" travel supplied by Member. - 4) Line conduit 3" minimum provided by Member. - (5) Member's grounding electrode conductor, refer to grounding section in service installation guide, - 6 Conduit to be furnished, securely installed and maintained by Member.
-Conduit straps as required by conduit size shall be placed at a maximum spacing of 24". - (7) Conductors in conduit to be furnished, installed and maintained by the Member.
+- (1) Meter socket furnished and installed by the Member in a plumb position at a location to be designated by Hancock-Wood at 5'-0" above final grade to center of meter. - (2)Center bottom and back of meter base knock-outs shall not be used. - (3) Slip joint with a minimum of 6" travel supplied by Member. - (4) Line conduit 3" minimum provided by Member. - (5)Member's grounding electrode conductor, refer to grounding section in service installation guide, - (6) Conduit to be furnished, securely installed and maintained by Member.
+Conduit straps as required by conduit size shall be placed at a maximum spacing of 24". - (7)Conductors in conduit to be furnished, installed and maintained by the Member.
 Minimum conductor size to be according to the National Electric Code (NEC). - (8) Member to provide 3" minimum diameter (Sch.
 40 or better) conduit system.
 Galvanized rigid steel conduit or rigid non-metallic conduit (PVC) listed for this use (Sch.
 80 or better) for use under driveways, walkways and patios.
-Schedule 80 or SDR 13.5 HDPE required for bore pipe.

-- 9 Bottom of trench must be level and free of loose or projecting stones and debris.
-Backfill shall be native soil free of large rocks or sharp objects. - (10) Member to trench to pole.
-Conduit on pole provided by HWE. - Right of way strip for trenching must be graded to within 4" of final grade prior to trenching. - 12 Underground service conductors to be furnished, installed and maintained by HWE under the conditions of the existing line extension policy. - (13) Member to provide insulated bushings required on all conduit ends. - 14) 90 degree 36" radius conduit sweep required at 36" trench depth. - (15) Depth must be maintained to final grade. - (16) If concrete is to be poured around conduit Member shall use sleeve to provide clearance between conduit and concrete.
-Sleeve to be 1 1/4" larger than conduit O.D. - (17) 8'-0" (min.) ground electrodes furnished and installed by Member. - (18) Member's externally accessible disconnect to be located immediately below or adjacent to the meter socket.
+- Bottom of trench must be level and free of loose or projecting (9) stones and debris.
+Backfill shall be sand or screened earth for the first 6" above cable. - (10) Member to trench to pole.
+Conduit on pole provided by HWE. - (11) Right of way strip for trenching must be graded to within 4" of final grade prior to trenching. - (12) Underground service conductors to be furnished, installed and maintained by HWE under the conditions of the existing line extension policy. - (13) Member to provide insulated bushings required on all conduit ends. - (14) 90 degree 36" radius conduit sweep required at 36" trench depth. - (15) Depth must be maintained to final grade. - (16) If concrete is to be poured around conduit Member shall use sleeve to provide clearance between conduit and concrete.
+Sleeve to be 1 1/4" larger than conduit O.D. - (17) 8'-0" (min.) ground electrodes furnished and installed by Member. - (18)Member's main disconnect to be located within 6' of the meter socket.